 Mr. Rutherford is currently a member of the National Association for Music Education, the Florida Music Educators’ Association, the Florida Bandmasters Association, the International Trumpet Guild, and a teacher of International Baccalaureate Music.
 He has served as Chairman of the Pasco All-County Jazz Band and has also been Technology Chairman for the Florida Bandmasters Association (2001) where he also was District 5 Chairman (1999-2000).

-Mr. Rutherford has been married to Mrs. Kelly Rutherford for 25 years and they have two daughters; Elizabeth (21) who is also a graduate of Gulf High School and an alumnus member of the Buccaneer Band on flute and piccolo, Brittany (18) who is a member of the Gulf High Buccaneer Band on trumpet, and a son; Andrew (12) who is currently studying percussion from Mr. John Keon (Mr. Rutherford’s first music teacher!).
+Mr. Rutherford has been married to Mrs. Kelly Rutherford for 26 years and they have two daughters; Elizabeth (23) who is also a graduate of Gulf High School and an alumnus member of the Buccaneer Band on flute and piccolo, Brittany (19) who is also an alumnus member of the Gulf High Buccaneer Band on trumpet, and a son; Andrew (13) who is currently studying percussion from Mr. John Keon (Mr. Rutherford’s first music teacher!).

 Angelo ‘Pita’ Saroukos graduated from Gulf High School in 2001 and received his Bachelor of Science degree at the University of South Florida in 2012 where he majored in Secondary Education in Social Sciences.
 Currently, he is a social studies teacher at Gulf Middle School.
 In the Spring of 2009, ‘Pita’ received his Associates Degree from the Pasco-Hernando Community College and 2 years later, received his Bachelors Degree from the University of South Florida.
 He was a member of the GHS Drumline for 4 years and was also a member of the GHS Percussion Ensemble where he received superior ratings with that performing group.
 ‘Pita’ was also a member of the drumline that performed at the grand opening of the Hard Rock Hotel in Orlando as well as a member of the GHS Jazz Ensemble where he played at the Lakeside Jazz Festival in Port Orange, Florida.
 Angelo is a charter member of Gulf High’s Tri-M Music Honor Society Chapter 3875 and served as it’s first Secretary.
 He also held officer positions with the GHS Band as Quartermaster and becoming Band Captain his senior year.
 As Band Captain, Angelo represented the GHS Band on their trip to Washington D.C. in 2002 by placing a wreath at the Tomb of the Unknown Soldier in Arlington Cemetery.